thehandsomezebra/DaySpark/README.md

 ### 📜 Seasons & Lore

 - **Solar Events:** Automatically flags Equinoxes and Solstices.
 - **Weather Lore:** Includes traditional monthly weather proverbs and rhymes.
+(To be honest: this might not be super useful in a daily.
+I wanted to put this in a monthly, but I got distracted with just daily stuff.
+The list came from the 2026 Farmers Almanac.)

 ## 🚀 Installation